 I’m a teacher and practitioner of practical animism who specializes in ancestral and family healing and in helping folks learn to relate well with the rest of the natural world.

 My focus on the ancestors sources from my training as a doctor of psychology and licensed marriage and family therapist, from the guidance of my teachers in earth-honoring traditions (e.g., European pagan paths, Native American ways, Mongolian shamanism, and West African Ifá/Òrìṣà tradition), and from two decades of implementing the teachings of ancestor reverence in my own life.
 Since 2005 I’ve guided hundreds of ancestor trainings, rituals, and talks throughout the United States and helped many others to reconnect with their family ancestors through personal sessions.
 I’m the author of Ancestral Medicine: Rituals for Personal and Family Healing (Inner Traditions, 2017).

 I’ve trained with teachers of Mahayana Buddhism, Islamic Sufism, and diverse indigenous paths, including the remnant and returning traditions of my older English, Irish, and German ancestors.
-I’ve been blessed to spend time as a student of culture and language in the Czech Republic, Mexico, Ecuador, Egypt, and Morocco.
-In the past five years I’ve made four pilgrimages to Yorubaland as an initiate of Ifá, Ọbàtálá, Ọ̀ṣun, and Egúngún in the lineage of Olúwo Fálolú Adésànyà Awoyadé of Òdè Rẹ́mọ and student of Yorùbá culture.
+I’ve been blessed to spend time as a student of culture and language in the Czech Republic, Mexico, Ecuador, Egypt, Morocco, and Nigeria.
+In recent years I’ve made four pilgrimages to Yorubaland as an initiate of Ifá, Ọbàtálá, Ọ̀ṣun, and Egúngún in the lineage of Olúwo Fálolú Adésànyà Awoyadé of Òdè Rẹ́mọ and student of Yorùbá culture.

 My doctoral research in psychology focused on the use of shamanic healing practices by clinical mental health professionals.
 Training as a therapist, living in other societies, and immersion in different lineages of ritual work all inform my kind and non-dogmatic approach to ancestor and earth reverence.
-Although I draw inspiration from lineages of established practice, my public offerings and ritual methods aim to be culturally inclusive, and I hold work for social and ecological justice to be inseparable from spiritual teaching and practice.
+Although I draw inspiration from lineages of established practice, my public offerings and ritual methods aim to be culturally inclusive, and I hold work for cultural and earth healing to be inseparable from spiritual teaching and practice.